polyfem/polyfem.github.io/docs/index.md

 PolySolve
 ---------

-PolyFEM heavily depends on external libraries for solving linear system.
-If you need a linear system wrapper based on Eigen (but do not need the finite element setup) you use [PolySolve](solvers.md).
+PolyFEM heavily depends on external libraries for solving linear systems.
+If you need a linear system wrapper based on Eigen (but do not need the finite element setup) you use [PolySolve](polysolve.md).

 Citation
 --------